-Juan Pablo Montoya reigned as the Colombian National Carting Champion from 1981 through 1984.
-By 1992, he was winning Colombian Formula Renault races.

-Juan Pablo Montoya Roldán was born on September 20, 1975 in Bogotá, Colombia.
-His father, Pablo, is a motorsport fan and he taught his young son the techniques of carting.
+Juan Pablo Montoya Roldán was born on September 20, 1975, in Bogotá, Colombia.
+His father, Pablo, a motorsport fan, taught his young son the techniques of carting.
 His father's lessons, along with his own natural ability, enabled Montoya to reign as the Colombian National Carting Champion from 1981 through 1984.
 By 1992, Juan Pablo Montoya was winning Colombian Formula Renault races.

-When he moved to Austria to race, Montoya remembers being so broke that he didn't have money for public transportation; instead, he used roller blades to get around!
-When he finished second in the 1997 Formula 3000 season, he was signed to a multi-year contract beginning in 1998 with the BMW ??
-Williams racing team.
+When he moved to Austria to race, Montoya remembers being so broke that he didn't have money for public transportation; instead, he used roller blades to get around.
+After he finished second in the 1997 Formula 3000 season, he was signed to a multi-year contract beginning in 1998 with the Williams-BMW racing team.
 In 1999, Montoya was named CART Champion and Rookie of the Year.
-In 2000, Montoya "crossed over" to race in the famed Indianapolis 500.
-Despite skepticism from the racing world, Montoya raced to an easy victory; becoming the first Colombian to win in Indianapolis.
+The following year, Montoya "crossed over" to compete in the famed Indianapolis 500.
+Despite skepticism from the racing world, Montoya raced to an easy victory, becoming the first Colombian to win in Indianapolis.

 With his wife, Connie, a native of Medellin, Colombia, Juan Pablo Montoya has created the Formula Smile Foundation as part of his duties as a United Nations Goodwill Ambassador.
 Their foundation seeks to help children in poor neighborhoods by building or improving sports facilities.

 The Montoyas have three children: son Sebastian (b.
 2005), and daughters Paulina (b.
 2006) and Manuela (b.
 2010).